JamesMGreene/meteor-storm/README.md

 });
 ```

-Run with
+Run with:

     storm myConf.js

-Cloning and running Meteor Storm's own tests
+Cloning and running MeteorStorm's own tests
 --------------------------------------------
 Clone the github repository.